Daniel Robison, Endowed Dean

 Agriculture Exploration is a starting place for students who wish to pursue careers in the life sciences, food science, natural resources, production agriculture, business, or communications but who are unsure of which majors to choose.
 Students entering this program will be advised in the Student Services Office until they select their majors.

 Students in the College of Agriculture and Life Sciences may complete the requirements for admission to the College of Veterinary Medicine by enrolling in any major within the college.
-Because a solid foundation in the sciences is basic to the program in veterinary medicine, those majors that emphasize the sciences are usually more compatible with veterinary medicine.
+Because a solid foundation in the sciences is basic to the program in veterinary medicine, those majors that emphasize the sciences are usually more compatible with preveterinary medicine (see College of Veterinary Medicine section of this catalog for specific admissions requirements).

-New students direct from high school who are undecided about choice of major may enroll as a general preveterinary studies (Gen PV) student.
+Students who are undecided about choice of major may enroll in general preveterinary studies (Gen PV).
 These students will also enroll in an orientation course, which describes the various college majors.
-By the end of their first semester, a Gen PV student must select a major.
-Transfer students, however, must select a major prior to enrolling in their first semester classes.
+A Gen PV student has up to 1.5 semesters to select a major.

-Students accepted into the College of Veterinary Medicine without a bachelor of science degree have an opportunity, with careful planning, to complete the requirements for a bachelor of science degree in an individual curriculum within the College of Agriculture and Life Sciences after admission into the College of Veterinary Medicine.
+Preveterinary medicine students also have an opportunity, with careful planning, to complete the requirements for a bachelor of science degree in an individual curriculum within the College of Agriculture and Life Sciences after admission to the College of Veterinary Medicine.
 This may be done by completing the prescribed course of study established by an individual major.
 Students also may meet degree requirements of an individual major through the College of Agriculture and Life Sciences Honors Program.
 Further details are available from an academic adviser or from members of the College of Agriculture and Life Sciences Honors Committee.

 The College of Agriculture and Life Sciences Honors Program provides an opportunity for students of high ability to maximize their educational experience by individualizing their program of study.
 (See statement on Honors Program in the Colleges and Curricula section of this catalog).
 For more information, contact the chair of the College of Agriculture and Life Sciences Honors Committee, or a department Honors contact person.